pryrt/nppStuff/CommunityForum/FAQ/FindAll-and-MissingPanels.md

 # FAQ Desk: Where are my Find All results? (or other Panel)

 Hello, and welcome to the FAQ Desk.
-You have likely been directed here because you have run one of the **Find All** searches, but you don't see your **Search Results** window -- or because one of your other Panels (Project Panels, Folder as Workspace Panel, Document List Panel, Function List Panel, ...)
+You have likely been directed here because you have run one of the **Find All** searches, but you don't see your **Search Results** window -- or because one of your other Panels (Project Panels, Folder as Workspace Panel, Document List Panel, Function List Panel, ...) does not appear visible, even though you believe it should be.

 ## Find All results specifics